 - Marital tension: The extreme manipulation and triangulation of a toxic mother-in-law can have a serious impact on the marital unit.

-- Anxiety: As discussed earlier, emotional abuse and self-doubt can contribute to symptoms of anxiety.
+- Anxiety: Emotional abuse and self-doubt can contribute to symptoms of anxiety.

 - Depression: Being emotionally abused and manipulated may lead to increased depression.